 Chart types

-All charts in CONNECT are based on streams, sales and/or Airplay metrics that meet Billboard’s eligibility criteria.
+All charts in CONNECT rank qualifying streams, sales and Airplay activity based on Billboard’s eligibility criteria.
 Charts that incorporate streaming use official streams only (i.e. not UGC).

 Charts may be ranked by equivalent (weighted) or total (unweighted) units.